-If the java2com tool successfully executes on the WebLogic Server machine (see "Preparing WebLogic Server" on page 3-2), an IDL file is produced on the server machine.
+If the java2com tool successfully executes on the WebLogic Server machine (see Section 3.3, "Preparing WebLogic Server"), an IDL file is produced on the server machine.
 Copy this IDL file to the client machine, and place it in this COM application's \TLB subdirectory.

-Note: If you are running the client and the server on the same machine this step is not necessary, since the java2com tool should already output to the sample's \TLB subdirectory.
+Note: If the client and the server are on the same machine, this step is not necessary.
+The java2com tool outputs to the sample's \TLB subdirectory.